Fair Asynchronous Session Subtyping: Fair Refinement for Asynchronous Session Types

 We introduce a notion of refinement that preserves compliance.
 This follows previous work done in the context of behavioural contracts \cite{BravettiZ08} and \emph{synchronous} multi-party session types \cite{Padovani16}.
 The key difference with these works is that we are considering asynchronous communication based on (unbounded) \textsc{fifo} queues.
 Asynchrony makes fair refinement undecidable, as we show below.

-\begin{definition}[Refinement] A session type $T$ refines $S$, written $T \refine S$, if for every $S'$ s.t. $S$ and $S'$ are compliant then $T$ and $S'$ are also compliant. \end{definition} In contrast to traditional (synchronous and asynchronous) subtyping for session types~\cite{GH05, MariangiolaPreciness, ESOP09}, this refinement is not covariant on outputs, i.e., it does not always allow a refined type to have output selections with less labels.\footnote{The synchronous subtyping in~\cite{GH05} follows a channel-oriented approach; hence it has the opposite direction and is contravariant on outputs.}
+\begin{defi}[Refinement] A session type $T$ refines $S$, written $T \refine S$, if for every $S'$ s.t. $S$ and $S'$ are compliant then $T$ and $S'$ are also compliant. \end{defi}

+In contrast to traditional (synchronous and asynchronous) subtyping for session types~\cite{GH05, MariangiolaPreciness, ESOP09}, this refinement is not covariant on outputs, i.e., it does not always allow a refined type to have output selections with less labels.\footnote{The synchronous subtyping in~\cite{GH05} follows a channel-oriented approach; hence it has the opposite direction and is contravariant on outputs.}